SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- updated automatic animation to better handling speed and values
+- removed the "MUST" of having an production datapoint set.
+Adapter can now be used as normal EnergyFlow
+- enabled Strings as Datapoint Values (was implemented before, but not activated)
+- Possibility added, to remove the icons inside the elements
+-

 ### 3.3.1 (2023-01-27)
 - fixed versioning